 The Sabira Cole Memorial Film Festival will primarily serve Pittsburgh’s Pan-African, arts and activist communities.
-We will strive to reach people wherever they are in Pittsburgh, while focusing our outreach on social and cultural institutions in the East End neighborhoods, university-adjacent neighborhoods, the Hill District and the North Side.
+We strive to reach people wherever they are in Pittsburgh while focusing our outreach on social and cultural institutions in the East End neighborhoods, university-adjacent neighborhoods, the Hill District and the North Side.

-The Festival will screen films and present awards in the categories of feature length narrative film; feature length documentary film; and short film, narrative or documentary.
-All films may be optionally entered in a fourth category, excellence in films for children and youth; and an audience voted Viewer's Choice Award.
+Last year the Festival screened 20+ films and present awards in the categories of feature-length narrative film or documentary film; and short film, narrative or documentary; excellence in films for children and youth; and an audience voted Viewer's Choice Award.
 It is our mission to uphold the following goals:

 Continue to use film as a starting point for conversations in Pittsburgh’s Pan-African, arts and activist communities.

 Elevate and showcase films that discuss issues of social, economic and environmental justice; celebrate important figures in African American history and culture; provide diverse images of people of color around the world; and educate and uplift young people.